GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 So far so good, lets make this plot prettier.
 Aside from adding a title, labels, etc., take a look at the y-axis.
 As you can see, it doesn't go all the way to the top.
 To change this, we can set it to the maximum value of our data.
 But what might be more interesting is to see the current storage value compared to the maximum possible.
 As you might remember this maximal storage level is also part our optimization.
 So no wee need to add additional data to our renderer.
 For this we switch to the *Advanced options* here we can select from all possible GAMS symbols which to add by clicking on the filed for *Additional datasets to communicate with the custom renderer*.
 Since we need a scalar variable here we will add `"_scalarsve_out"`.
 Switching back to the *Main* tab we now need to change how we access the data, since now it is no longer directly the tibble, but a named list of tibbles.
 Try to extract the value for `"battery_storage"` from `data`.
 Remember you can use `print()` and the functions [`filter()`](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8/topics/filter) and [`pull()`](https://www.rdocumentation.org/packages/lplyr/versions/0.1.6/topics/pull) might be helpful.

+**CHANGE THIS TO DIRECTLY GET THE SCALAR AND NOT AS ADDITIONAL DATASET**

 <details>
   <summary>See how to extract battery_storage</summary>